5k-mirrors/poe-live-search-manager/README.md

 # Poe::Sniper

+# This repository has been transfered to: https://github.com/c-hive/poe-sniper

 #### Desktop tool for Path of Exile to make instant offers for listed items without leaving the game.